campa-consortium/pals/source/beamlines.md

 BeamLine:
   line:
     - q1w               # Line item is element q1w.
-    -lineitem:          # Same as previous line...
+    - q1w_01:           # q1w_01 interits parameters from q1
-      inherit: q1w
+      inherit: q1
-      name: q1w_01      # But now element parameters may be modified including the name.
-      BodyShiftP:
+      BodyShiftP:       #   and the parameters for q1w_01 can be modified...
         ...
     ...
 ```